urielhdez/diplo-cloud-notificacion-service/README.md

 ### Building the image.

 Build the image using `docker` or `podman`, below the commands for using `podman`.
 More information on how to use it [here](https://podman.io/).
-First version is tagged as `notificaciones:1.0`
+The first version for a standard is frequently used `1.0`.

+[!Warning]
+Don't forget to use your account in the HUB to tag the image, because when pushing the image to the hub, the account is where it will be located.

+cafaray/notificaciones:1.0`

-`podman build -t notificaciones:1.0 .`
+`podman build -t cafaray/notificaciones:1.0 .`

 ### Running the application

 Run the application image into a container in `podman`, use the next command:

-`podman run -p 8081:8081 notificaciones:1.0`
+`podman run -p 8081:8081 cafaray/notificaciones:1.0`

 The expected output after the previous command looks like this: